-HR Recruitment Agencies
+Personnel / HR Recruitment Agencies Directory

-In the UK, human resources staff typically make up about 1% of the workforce at most private sector companies.
-In the public sphere, however, this average is slightly higher, as government agencies tend to employ more HR workers relative to their overall number of employees.
+In the UK, Human Resources (HR) staff typically make up about 1% of the workforce at most Private Sector companies.
+In the Public Sector, however, this average is slightly higher, as government agencies tend to employ more HR Workers relative to their overall number of employees.

-The range of salaries is roughly £12K to £40K, while the overall average for the profession is close to £18K.
-In London, however, HR personnel typically earn significantly higher incomes than elsewhere in the United Kingdom.
-For most jobs, an upper level degree (2:1 or higher) is often required, even for entry-level roles.
+The range of salaries is roughly £14K to £40K, while the overall average for the profession is close to £18K.
+In London, however, HR Personnel typically earn significantly higher incomes than elsewhere in the United Kingdom.
+For most jobs, an upper-level degree (2:1 or higher) is often required, even for entry-level roles.

-Companies hiring for HR positions tend to be especially receptive to recent graduates, and while certain degrees may be particularly relevant, there is no specific academic specialism that is seen as a distinct advantage.
-Employers look for candidates with outstanding communication skills, a strong sense of diplomacy, persuasive talents, and excellent organisation.
-IT skills and bilingualism will also give applicants a strong advantage.
+Companies hiring for HR positions tend to be especially receptive to recent graduates, and while certain degrees may be particularly relevant, there is no specific academic specialism that is seen as giving candidates a distinct advantage.
+Recruitment agencies tend to look for candidates with outstanding communication skills, a strong sense of diplomacy, persuasive talents, and excellent organisation.
+IT and language skills will also give applicants a strong advantage.

 Press "Search Agencies" when your new query is ready.